 Preterm labor and birth

-Preterm labor is labor that happens too early, before 37 completed weeks of pregnancy.
+Preterm labor is labor that happens too early, before 37 weeks of pregnancy.
 Preterm labor can lead to preterm birth (also called premature birth).
-This means your baby is born before 37 completed weeks of pregnancy.
+This means your baby is born before 37 weeks of pregnancy.
 Babies born this early can face serious health problems.
 Nearly half a million babies are born prematurely each year in this country.